awsaavedra/awsaavedra.github.io/content/posts/enterprising-investor.md

 5. Super Stocks by Ken Fisher
 6. Paths to Wealth Through Common Stocks by Ken Fisher
 7. Beating The Street by Peter Lynch
+8. Investing for Growth: How to make money by only buying the best companies in the world – An anthology of investment writing by Terry Smith

 # Conclusion